edneedham/cred/README.md

 -   A bidirectional secrets sync tool
 -   A runtime secret injector for applications

-It is a **developer-side deployment tool** for managing and pushing secrets safely.

 ## Who is this for

 -   Open-source maintainers